envirra/wordpress-gutenmate/docs/README.md

 # Gutenmate
-> The essential toolkit for Wordpress editor.
+> The essential toolkit for WordPress editor.

 The Gutenmate is a WordPress plugin that includes a collection of blocks that make it much easier to create a beautiful website.

 ## Features
-* Fully support the new Wordpress editor (Gutenberg)
+* Fully support the new WordPress editor (Gutenberg)
 * More than 50+ blocks for creating websites
   * Review blocks
   * Layout blocks